dsp2003/clef/README.md

 + [M] Upon completing the "Dreadwing" quest, penguin will give 50 Matter Item, which can be used to craft Bonus Armour (otherwise the material for it is nowhere to be found)

 + [R] Decoy Princess is available for crafting.
-As a result, the Bone Dragon boss can be summoned (disabled in UG.
-Sadly, dragon acts like a bird and won't breathe any fire nor open its mouth.
-I'm unable to restore its original behaviour without scripting help!)
+As a result, the Bone Dragon boss can be summoned (disabled in UG)

 + [N] Added decorative Decoy Princess Scheme object.
 Given by "Mute" Glitch upon starting "Bad To The Bone" quest